The Bankrate promise

 Checks issued by the U.S. Treasury (such as federal tax refund checks) are void one year after the issue date.
-You must contact the IRS for a reissue if you find an old refund check sitting in the back of your desk drawer.
+The IRS needs to reissue the check if it has been sitting around for longer than a year.

 How long is a money order good for?

 Money orders don’t expire, but cashing in a money order late might cost you.
 The company that issued the money order could charge a nonrefundable fee that’s taken from the check amount if you don’t cash the money order within one to three years.

 What to do if you have a dated check